phoenixframework/phoenix/docs/introduction/installation.md

 Sometimes you want an installation without anything except the bare minimum phoenix setup.
 The following command will give you that.

-`mix phoenix.new web --no-brunch --no-ecto`
+`mix phx.new web --no-brunch --no-ecto`